-271.0 The coach/student-athlete relationship is a privileged one.
-Coaches play a critical role in the personal and athletic development of their student-athletes.
+The coach/student-athlete relationship is a privileged one.
+Coaches play a critical role in the personal and athletic development of student-athletes.
 Therefore, coaches are expected to model the fundamentally positive aspects of school sport.
-Coaches, including community coaches:
+Coaches, including community coaches, are expected to uphold the following standards: